Salvia nemorosa hybrids :

 ssp ‘Tesquicola’

-As these varieties originate in Europe where they have a short summer season, when they emerge in the spring, they begin sending up flower spikes fairly soon after the leaves have formed into a rosette of basal growth.
+As most but not all of these varieties originate in Europe where they have a short summer season, when they emerge in spring, they begin sending up flower spikes soon after the leaves have formed.

-Some Salvia nemorosa varieties are often confused with Salvia x sylvestris which a cross between S. pratensis (Meadow Sage) and S. nemorosa (Wood Sage) These include:
+Some Salvia nemorosa hybrids are often confused with Salvia x sylvestris which a cross between S. pratensis (Meadow Sage) and S. nemorosa (Wood Sage) These include:

 S.x sylvestris ‘Lubecca’